 Older homes, like ours, often lack access to the wall cavities unless claddings are removed which is prohibitive unless doing other major works.
 On the plus side, they often have ready access to attics and under the floors.
 I am consistently awed at the emptiness inside the walls in houses here.
 Although I have to say that the big old native New Zealand timber boards inside our current walls were AMAZING to see.

 Small adjustments, adding like rugs and carpets, can also help to buffer chilly floors from above and feel great underfoot, even if your house is snug.
-I am a big fan of hard floors, but I do love a gorgeous rug!
+I am a fan of hard floors for easy cleaning, but I do love a gorgeous rug!
 It can really make a space, can’t it?

 Improving Efficiency of Existing Windows

 Windows are another huge thermal transfer area that can benefit from draught-stopping and insulation.
 Upgrading windows can be seriously expensive, especially in an older or heritage property.
 Our old house still has many of its original sash windows.
 They are part of its charm as well, but also it’s inherent inefficiency.
 Surprisingly, single pane glass is also still common here, even in newer properties (!!!).

 Adhesive window films are an inexpensive DIY option to improve existing windows.
 We’ve used both thermal film (handy for reducing UV fading too) and frosted films in different homes for different applications.
 The frosted film is great for locations where you want added privacy, such as bathrooms or windows directly facing a neighbour, without shutting out all the light and heat.